 Our current focus of large-scale AM research is on the manufacture of metallic alloys by additive processes includes a variety of laser and arc-based processes.
 In the former case, a fine powder is the precursor, and in the latter, a wire is normally used.
 We are exploring the metallurgical issues encountered in both areas, with a view to improving structural integrity and establishing appropriate structural certification.

-In one project, the Department of Mechanical Engineering Sciences is working with the Surrey Space Centre and Frazer-Nash with the goal of space certifying additive manufactured satellite components.
+In one project, the School of Mechanical Engineering Sciences is working with the Surrey Space Centre and Frazer-Nash with the goal of space certifying additive manufactured satellite components.
 The process used in this project is Selective Laser Melting (SLM) as it offers good tolerance and reasonable surface finish.
 SLM is a relatively slow process as a component is created, or built, by adding layers of a few tens of micrometres at a time.

 Other work is underway with other industrial partners, including Lockheed Martin UK, to produce very large components for aerospace applications.
 For large components (metres by tens of centimetres), a wire and arc process is used.
 This process is closely related to MIG welding but requires robotic automation.
 With this approach up to around 10 kg of material can be deposited per hour.
 Such a process brings a range of issues centred on stress build-up and metallurgical issues.
 These aspects form a major part of the current research work at Surrey.